Your brand identity should be like a fingerprint – unique and associated with your business only.

 So why on earth would you consider using stock art or stock images to represent your brand?

-And, when you consider the lawsuits you may face if you use stock art improperly… it may not be so cheap and convenient after all.
+When you consider the lawsuits you may face if you misuse stock art… it may not be so cheap and convenient after all.

 The answer: your unique brand identity.

-Your brand should be as specific and unique as possible.
+Your brand identity should be as specific and unique as possible.
 After all, no other business is exactly like your business.
 Your unique circumstances and vision are one-of-a-kind.
-Your brand should reflect that.

 Great brands have genuine, clearly articulated and consistent missions.

 A clearly articulated, consistent mission coupled with the specificity of your authentic brand identity demands a visual language just as specific.